into your inbox

-His stats in 2021 are unheard of for a player his age, who began his rehabilitation by re-learning to run and climb stairs late last summer.
+His stats in 2021 were unheard of for a player his age, who began his rehabilitation by re-learning to run and climb stairs late in the summer of 2020.
 Federer won seven of his eight major matches at the French Open and Wimbledon.
-But his clear defeat in three sets against Hubert Hurkacz, his 6-0 loss in the third set, his lack of mobility and his recent withdrawals for physical reasons (Olympic Games and the North American Masters 1000) all point to a stagnation and a level that perhaps he can no longer push back.
+But his clear defeat in three sets against Hubert Hurkacz, his 6-0 loss in the third set, his lack of mobility and his subsequent withdrawals for physical reasons (Olympic Games and the North American Masters 1000) all point to a stagnation and a level that he was no longer able to push away.

-It would be terrible for him if this were to happen, but in reality, it wouldn’t be surprising.
+In reality, it was not surprising.
 Idolised by millions around the world, Federer remains a flesh-and-blood human being, with all the age-related contingencies that some of you players-readers already know – and the rest of you will, too.

-Forty is an age at which competitive tennis, especially at the level Federer has helped raise it to, together with Rafael Nadal and Novak Djokovic, is not usually an option.
+Forty is an age at which competitive tennis, especially at the level Federer helped raise it to, together with Rafael Nadal and Novak Djokovic, is not usually an option.
 The statistics speak for themselves.
-And if we are going to list the most striking of them all, it is less to condemn the idea of a possible Federer comeback than to give the Swiss and his fans a perspective on possible future achievements with the power he has left.
+In some ways, his longevity, at the top level, may be one of his biggest achievements of all.

 What the stats say